Aero Contractors (United States)

+Contractors remains a real company [i.e. not a shell company], with premises and eighty employees.

+Extraordinary Rendition Flights

+Multiple European and American investigations have named Aero Contractors (and connected shell companies) as part of a network of CIA planes, airlines, and flights that transported prisoners repeatedly to countries known for torture and imprisonment without trial.
+The European Parliament report led to a resolution that condemned extraordinary rendition and stated the CIA was responsible for "illegal seizure, removal, abduction, and detention of terrorist suspects" in Europe specifically and in violation of international law and fundamental human rights.

 On May 31, 2005, The New York Times reported that the company was heavily involved in extraordinary rendition, the transport of terrorism suspects to countries where they can be interrogated to extract information.
-An Aero Contractors plane was used in the transport of Khalid El-Masri, a German citizen who was pulled from a bus on the Serbia-Macedonia border and held for three weeks.
+An Aero Contractors plane was used (registration N313P) in the transport of Khalid El-Masri, a German citizen who was pulled from a bus on the Serbia-Macedonia border and held for three weeks.
 He was drugged and beaten before being flown to Afghanistan on a Boeing Business Jet operated by Aero Contractors.
 El-Masri was released after five months.

-Aero Corporations allegedly operated under several different shell companies, including Stevens Express Leasing, Inc., Premier Executive Transport Services, Aviation Specialties, Inc., Aero LLC (Wyoming) and Devon Holding and Leasing, Inc.

 A book published in September 2006, Torture Taxi: On the Trail of the CIA Rendition Flights includes many details about Aero Contractors' involvement in extraordinary rendition.